esotericenderman/inflamity/docs/ISSUES.md

 ## Will Fix

 - Placed fire appears as if it's on a block when it appears on leaves and other surfaces.
-- Fire charges can be thrown with both left and right click.
 - There is no animation when throwing fire charges.
 - Fire charges are thrown double.
 - Fire charges are consumed even when no fire starts, but flint and steels don't take durability.